Paschke duality and assembly maps: Verification of the Paschke equivalence on G -orbits

-The next proposition finishes the proof of Proposition \ref{qeoigjqergqwedewdqed} and hence of Theorem \ref{qreoigjoergegqrgqerqfewf}.
-Recall Definition \ref{wefiqrjhfoifewqdqwedqwedqewd} of the condition on $\bK$ of being compatible with orthgonal sums. \begin{prop} If $\bK$ is compatible with orthogonal sums, then $\Kcat(\Theta)$ is an equivalence. \end{prop}

-The proof of this Proposition \ref{4oijotrherhrthrhe} is based on the factorization of $\Theta$ as described by the commutative diagram \eqref{oijiojiovawvasfvvsdvdsva}.
+Recall the Definition \ref{weoigjowergrgweerffrfwff} of the functor $\Theta$ and that $H$ denotes a finite subgroup of $G$.
+The next proposition finishes the proof of Proposition \ref{qeoigjqergqwedewdqed} and hence of Theorem \ref{qreoigjoergegqrgqerqfewf}. \begin{prop} \end{prop} \begin{proof} The proof of Proposition \ref{4oijotrherhrthrhe} is based on the factorization of $\Theta$ as described by the commutative diagram \eqref{oijiojiovawvasfvvsdvdsva}.
 The functors in this diagram will all induce equivalences in $K$-theory, but for different reasons. {The rest of this section is devoted to the proof of Proposition \ref{4oijotrherhrthrhe} {which} is split in several lemmas.}